SilentNightWalker/hello-world/README.md

 Data analysis

-I am always looking to learn more and improve my skills.
+I am always working to learn more and improve my skills.

 ## Contact